Historic Preservation (HP)

 HP 6302.
 Community Preservation Project.
 3 Credits.

-This introduction to the professional practice of preservation planning traces the evolution of the historic preservation movement and examines contemporary preservation policy-making issues.
+Introduction to the professional practice of preservation planning.
+Traces the evolution of the historic preservation movement and examines contemporary preservation policy-making issues.
 Prerequisite: HP 5200.

-This course introduces students to professional practice methods for conducting historic site and structures surveys.
-National Register nominations, and rehabilitation investment tax credit application projects.
-Prerequisites: HP 5200, HP 5205.
+Introduces students to professional practice methods for conducting historic site and structures surveys.
+National Register nominations and rehabilitation investment tax credit application projects.
+Prerequisite: HP 5200.

 An examination of the physical properties of historic building materials, their deterioration mechanisms, and strategies for assessing conditions, conserving and rehabilitating historic resources.
 Prerequisite: HP 5206.

-A continuation of Architectural Conservation I, emphasizing an integrated examination of historic preservation through lectures, seminars, and field and laboratory research projects.
+Further exploration of architectural conservation emphasizing an integrated examination of historic preservation through lectures, seminars, and field and laboratory research projects.
 Prerequisite: HP 6306.

 Provides essential training for the management of historic site museums and will give students an opportunity to study and apply best practices established by national standards for preservation and restoration in the context of Vermont's state historic sites as study models.
 Prerequisite: HP 6306.